RobertGawron/GeigerMullerCounter/README.md

-uFormicarium
+GeigerMullerCounter
 ============

-An electronic device for gathering and analyzing statistics of environment conditions of ant colonies.
+A device for monitoring environmental radioactivity level.